You are here: Start » Getting Started » Main Window Overview

 See also: Browsing Macrofilters

-It is a simplified and task-oriented catalog of filters most commonly used in typical machine vision applications.
+It is a task-oriented catalog of filters commonly used in machine vision applications.

 See also: Toolbox

-In order to facilitate your exploration of Adaptive Vision Studio's Program Editor, we offer the selection of view mode within the Program Editor.
-To change the display mode, expand the View bar and select Minimal, Compact and Full; each of them will suit various users to different degrees.
+The Program Editor in Aurora Vision Studio is available with three display modes featuring different level of details.
+To change the display mode, expand the View bar and select Minimal, Compact or Full; each of them will suit various users to different degrees.

 This mode suits well both simple and complex applications alike.